 If you’re looking for a construction management job (or if you’re just curious about the position), you’re not alone.
 But what goes into being a construction manager, and what can you expect from the job?
 Below, I break down the ins and outs of construction management so that you can decide if it’s a good fit.

 Let’s answer the question on the tip of everyone’s tongue: how much can you make?
 The BLS report found that median pay in 2012 was $82,790.
 The highest 10% earned $144,520+, but even the lowest 10% could expect to make $50,000 or more.
-Formal education is not required but is increasingly preferred.
+Formal education is not required but is increasingly preferred, and there are a slew of books on the subject.
 Many construction managers start as a plumber or a general contractor and have used their work experience to move up in the field.

 Others got their bachelor’s in architecture, engineering, construction sciences, or a related field and followed up their education with internships.
 Most employers will consider a construction manager with an associate’s degree and strong work experience.

 Construction Management Skills

 A construction manager owns a construction project from the beginning to the end, making him or her in charge of ensuring the project is feasible, the designs are all compliant, the project is properly managed, the project remains in budget and in scope, time is managed correctly, contractors do their jobs safely, and the end product is quality.
 In sum, the construction manager is the lifeblood of any construction project.
 So when applying to construction management jobs, applicants should focus on these five core traits:

 - Project management skills: Can demonstrate a history of managing time schedules, coordinating meetings, working with stakeholders, and negotiating agreements.

 - Communication skills: A strong listener and communicator, able to work effectively with others on a team, and function as a representative of the company to stakeholders.

 - Document-management skills: Must be able to compose and follow documents through bids, job reports, and proposals, and must be able to understand contract requirements and construction standards.